 If you’re unsure which Arabic course to enroll in, Engage in the West Bank provides a complimentary placement test.
 This test assesses your skills in four crucial areas of the Arabic language: speaking, reading, writing, and listening.

 We’re always available to provide guidance and answer any questions you may have about course levels or intensity.
-You can find our contact information at the bottom of this page, as well as links to our Facebook page and other social media platforms.
+Our contact information and links to our Facebook page and other social media platforms are at the bottom of this page.

 Modern Standard Arabic CoursesSuper-Intensive ProgramIntensive ProgramNon-Intensive Program